In a life-or-death situation, you need to get to the closest hospital as fast as possible, no questions asked.

 An urgent care clinic might be the place to go if you need immediate attention for a non-life threatening injury or illness, and you can't get in to see your primary care doctor.
 You fell off your bike and need stitches, for instance, or you think you have strep throat.
 The clinics see patients on a walk-in basis and have extended hours.

-Urgent care is far less expensive than the hospital, so you likely will pay less out of pocket if you go there than the ER, says Carol Taylor, an employee benefit adviser for D & S Agency in Roanoke, Virginia, and a member of the National Legislative Council for the National Association of Health Underwriters.
+Urgent care is far less expensive than the hospital, so you likely will pay less out of pocket if you go there than the ER, says Carol Taylor, a member of the National Legislative Council for the National Association of Health Underwriters.

 However, sometimes the emergency room is the only place to go if the doctor's office and urgent care clinics are closed or if you require certain tests.
 Urgent care clinics don't have all the equipment that hospital emergency rooms have, such as CT scanners, and they're not equipped to deal with major trauma.